OTooleMichael/orca/readme.md

 ## Mission:
 - Centrally manage distributed workloads

 - Orchestrate any set of tasks.
 Language agnostic and non-prohibitive in objective.
-"A task" can be anything, a data-import job in rust, an e-mail distribution in java, a google sheet update in python, a sql-transformation pipeline with dbt, you name it.
-A task may depend on other tasks in the network to have run first, or within a certain timeframe.
+"A task" can be anything, a data-import job in rust, an e-mail distribution in java, a google sheet update in python, an SQL-transformation pipeline with dbt, you name it.
+A task may depend on other tasks in the network to have run first, or to have run within a certain timeframe.
+These "upstream-dependencies" may be owned and maintained by a different team and may be executed on a different server.

-- Dynamically assessing the required run-order
+- Dynamically assessing the required run-order.

 - Enforcing compliance with standardized minimalistic communication framework for all participants in the network.
 As such, ensuring continuous effective collaboration among multiple inter-dependendent dev-teams.